nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

   <li>Avoid ordering daily labs on inpatients.</li>
 </ul>

-### Expectations and Objectives for PGY-2 Residents:
+### Roles, duties and expectations for PGY-2 Residents:
 <ul>
 <li>Able to independently perform vein mapping for hemodialysis access.</li>
 <li>In addition to dialysis access cases assigned, double-scrubbing as many cases as many other vascular cases.</li>